 - Household furnishings, household goods, clothing, appliances, books, animals, crops, or musical instruments held primarily for personal use: Up to $600 per item and $12,625 in aggregate.

 - Wild card: The debtor may also exempt any other property to a value of $1,250.
 If the debtor uses less than the total homestead exemption, he or she can apply that unused amount to other property, up to $11,850.

 Although a debtor who chooses to use the Arkansas state exemptions cannot also use the federal Bankruptcy exemptions, the Bankruptcy Code does define some additional exemptions that apply regardless of whether state or federal exemptions are chosen.
 Among the most significant of these is the exemption for funds in a tax-exempt retirement account (such as a 401(k) or IRA).

 Note, however, that the exemption for funds in an IRA or Roth IRA is limited to $1,283,025.

-Nolan Caddell Reynolds is an Arkansas law firm serving clients in Arkansas, Oklahoma, and throughout the country.
-Our knowledgeable and experienced bankruptcy lawyers help our clients understand and navigate the legal and practical complexities of bankruptcy.
-If you are considering filing for bankruptcy in Arkansas or Oklahoma, or would simply like more information about how bankruptcy works, contact us today for a free case evaluation.
+Caddell Reynolds is an Arkansas law firm serving clients in Arkansas, Oklahoma, and throughout the country.
+Our knowledgeable and experienced Bankruptcy lawyers help our clients understand and navigate the legal and practical complexities of Bankruptcy.
+If you are considering filing for Bankruptcy in Arkansas or Oklahoma, or would simply like more information about how Bankruptcy works, contact us today for a free case evaluation.